 In June, it’s time for the Langkawi Geopark Festival.
-Another celebration of the archipelago’s flora and fauna, it marks the date when portions of Langkawi were recognized as a Geopark by UNESCO back in 2007.
+Another celebration of the archipelago’s flora and fauna marks the date when portions of Langkawi were recognized as a Geopark by UNESCO back in 2007.
 Expect an array of entertainment, from food stalls to dance troupes.

 During the month of Ramadan – a period of 28 days of fasting observed by Langkawi’s Muslim community (which can fall in May or June) – there’s the Ramadan Bazaar held in Kuah, the island’s main town.
-Authentic local dishes, as well as Nyonya and Indonesian cuisine, are served up as Muslims break their fast en masse after sundown.
+Authentic local dishes and Nyonya and Indonesian cuisine are served up as Muslims break their fast en masse after sundown.

 Eid then marks the end of Ramadan.
 This celebration sees Muslims on the island dressing in traditional clothing and celebrating and feasting with their families.

-On August 31 the whole of Malaysia, including Langkawi, celebrates Hari Merdeka or Malaysian Independence Day.
-This festival marks the end of British colonial rule of the Malaysian Peninsula in 1957 and is marked in Langkawi by parades in Kuah, with an array of cultural events and sport activities to be seen across the island in a demonstration of patriotic spirit.
+On August 31, the whole of Malaysia, including Langkawi, celebrates Hari Merdeka or Malaysian Independence Day.
+This festival marks the end of British colonial rule of the Malaysian Peninsula in 1957 and is marked in Langkawi by parades in Kuah, with an array of cultural events and sports activities to be seen across the island in a demonstration of patriotic spirit.

 Fall Festivals in Langkawi

 Depending on the lunar calendar, but celebrated around two months after the first Eid, Langkawi’s Muslim community enjoys two days holiday to mark the end of the year’s second Ramadan.
-Called Hari Raya Aidilfitri, it’s a bigger celebration than the earlier Eid, and again, is a time of feasting and family.
+Hari Raya Aidilfitri is a bigger celebration than the earlier Eid, and again, it is a time of feasting and family.

 November in Langkawi means Divali.
 An important event on the Hindu calendar, Divali – also known as the Festival of Lights – is a time to come together for prosperity and peace.
 Fireworks and illuminations cover the island.
 Dates vary depending on the phase of the moon (usually between late October and early November).